Looking for the top things to do in Essaouira, Morocco or our top tips for restaurants and riads? Keep reading!

 How to get to Essaouira from Marrakech

 Two bus companies operate this line (CTM and Supratours) with multiple departures every day.
-The cost is 70 dirhams per person with luggage charged at around 5 - 10 dirhams extra.
+The journey takes just over 2.5 hours, and the cost is 70 dirhams per person with luggage charged at around 5 - 10 dirhams extra.
 Supratours appear to be the preferred company, although we travelled one way with each and can recommend both.
 Check their websites for up-to-date timetables.

 A word of warning about taxis: if you arrive in the Supratours station, taking a taxi really isn't necessary as the entrance to the medina is located only a few minutes away.
 From the CTM station however, hailing a cab is definitely worth it - but be prepared to barter hard for your trip!
 The journey should cost no more than 30 dirhams, but it'll take a while to get it that low (and your would-be taxi driver might get a little grumpy at the haggle - ours certainly did!)